An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Discussion

 The comparison of relativistic integration schemes in this work shows that, while some schemes tend to show smaller errors than others, there is no single integration scheme that universally outperforms the rest.
 IMP \cite{Ripperda:2018} is best in many cases and preserves many invariants of motion to machine precision, as is expected from an implicit scheme.
 However, the focus of this work is the comparison of explicit schemes, and IMP was chosen as the single implicit scheme to compare the explicit schemes against.
 Even then, IMP is not always the best and even shows the worst error for the magnetic moment in the magnetic bottle configuration (section \ref{sec:magnetic_bottle}).
 Future work is required to investigate if the otherwise good conservation properties of IMP generalise to other implicit schemes.

-Among all explicit schemes, HG \cite{Higuera:2017} consistently featured among the best performers.
+Among all explicit schemes, HC \cite{Higuera:2017} consistently features among the best performers.
 While not necessarily always the scheme with the lowest error, the errors are often comparable to the best explicit schemes.
 PL \cite{Petri:2020,Li:2021} is exact by construction for any field configuration that is constant in space and time.
 In principle, the time step $\Delta t$ can be chosen arbitrarily large in these situations.
-The other type II schemes LiLF \cite{Li:2021}, GH and GH2 \cite{Gordon:2021}, and ZZ \cite{Zhou:2024} can be viewed as variants of PL that make approximations in calculating the proper the time step $\Delta \tau$, or modify the temporal alignment of $\mathbf{x}$ and $\mathbf{u}$.
-With the exception of ZZ, these schemes also perform well in static and homogeneous field configurations.
-ZZ was found to perform exceptionally poorly across most tests and can only be regarded as being of academic interest.
-It was found that, for inhomogeneous or time dependent fields, PL and its variants reverted to first order accuracy.
+However, PL may suffer from the accumulation of rounding errors in some situations and the results are sensitive to the accuracy of the root finding algorithm required to solve for the particle's proper time.
+The other type II schemes LiLF \cite{Li:2021}, GH, GH2 \cite{Gordon:2021}, and ZZ \cite{Zhou:2024} can be viewed as variants of PL that make approximations in calculating the proper the time step $\Delta \tau$, or modify the temporal alignment of $\mathbf{x}$ and $\mathbf{u}$.
+These schemes also perform well in static and homogeneous field configurations.
+It was found that, for inhomogeneous or time dependent fields, PL, GH and GH2 reverted to first order accuracy.
 This is attributed to temporal alignment issues of the fields and the velocity in the calculation of the particle's proper time.
-Of these schemes, LiLF still exhibited some aspects of a second order scheme, probably due to the leap-frog time stepping of $\mathbf{x}$ and $\mathbf{u}$.
-It is concluded, that these schemes do not provide any advantage in realistic PIC simulations in which fields are highly space and time dependent.
+Of the type II schemes, LiLF and ZZ exhibited some aspects of a second order scheme, probably due to the leap-frog time stepping of $\mathbf{x}$ and $\mathbf{u}$.
+For the inhomogeneous field test in case D, ZZ was one of the most accurate schemes and for the relativistic plane wave test in case F, both ZZ and LiLF performed the best among the explicit schemes.
+These results could, however, only be achieved when ensuring extremely low tolerances in the root finding algorithm required to solve the implicit equation for the proper time.
+When using a standard Newton-Raphson solver with default parameters, PL, LiLF and ZZ produced errors orders of magnitude above those of the type I schemes.

 Further to the comparison of existing second order schemes, it was shown how to construct volume preserving schemes with arbitrary order from the Boris-like schemes Boris, GYR, HC, and CC.
 The resulting higher order schemes converge more quickly with decreasing time steps and can be useful for high accuracy calculations.
 However, it was also shown that no advantage is gained for large time steps, when the physical time scales are not resolved.